mudit9/precog/README.md

 ### 1. Data Extraction
 To extract the IMDB data of the movies, a web scraper was used.
 For each genre, (action, comedy, drama, sci-fi, animation, thriller) 50 movies were scraped.
 Movie details (Name, Year of release, Rating, Genre, IMDB_Url, votes) were scraped off the IMDB sort by genre page.
 Code can be found in [DataExtraction.ipynb](DataExtraction.ipynb).
+Note - TV series is being treated as movies only.

 ```
 df = pd.read_csv('imdb.csv')
 df